 Though this unit requires some assembly, the construction is fairly simple and accessible even to newbies.
 Simplicity doesn’t mean vulnerability, however, as this model is made from hot-rolled steel that withstands outside elements and hot temperatures.

-The two burners deliver 19,000 BTUs each and 38,000 BTUs of combined power, though both of them are controlled separately by a matchless ignition system which runs on batteries.
+The two burners deliver 19,000 BTUs each and 38,000 BTUs of combined power, though both of them are controlled separately by a matchless ignition system that runs on batteries.

 To help you prep on the spot, Nexgrill incorporates a foldable side table that gives you enough space for cutting, rolling, and arranging your food before cooking.
 This model is also lightweight and easy to move around your space thanks to the addition of two caster wheels.